Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Februari 2025 04.22.33 UTC
+- WIB: Selasa, 25 Februari 2025 05.26.31 UTC
-- WITA: Selasa, 25 Februari 2025 05.22.33 UTC
+- WITA: Selasa, 25 Februari 2025 06.26.31 UTC
-- WIT: Selasa, 25 Februari 2025 06.22.33 UTC
+- WIT: Selasa, 25 Februari 2025 07.26.31 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: inspirational
+Kategori: motivational